koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_32_planning-and-managing-of-integrated-flows.md

-# Planning and Managing of integrated flows across boundaries is certainly not trivial and not just easy to adjust;
+# Slide 32 of Lecture 12 contains information about Planning and Managing of integrated flows across boundaries is certainly not trivial and not just easy to adjust;

 The image is a flowchart illustrating processes in the supply chain involving OEM, System-supplier, and Sub-supplier.
 The chart is divided vertically into three main sections, each representing different stages and activities characterized by colored backgrounds and distinct icons.